silvhua/ChatGPT-sentiment-analysis/README.md

 <br>

 ### Emotion Detection
-ChatGPT performed decently a lot of the time when asked to interpret emotion from text, but seems to take words literally, missing subtle nuances.
+GPT 3.5 performed decently a lot of the time when asked to interpret emotion from text, but seems to take words literally, missing subtle nuances.
 For example, take text #18:

 <details>